 - Tripods and lights

-Researchers are encouraged to use personal cameras when conducting research in Archives & Special Collections.
+Researchers are encouraged to use personal cameras when conducting research in ASC.
 Images are for private study, scholarship, and research use only.
-Researchers will:
+The following rules apply:

-- Obtain permission from staff before taking any photographs.
+- Researchers will obtain permission from staff before taking any photographs.

-- Include in each photograph a strip provided by Archives & Special Collections stating the repository name for citations.
+- Researchers will include in each photograph a strip provided by ASC stating the repository name for citations.

-- Keep accurate citations for all items photographed.
+- It is the responsibility of the researcher to keep accurate citations for all items photographed.

-- Not disturb other researchers in the reading room.
+- Researchers will not disturb other researchers in the reading room.

-- Not take photographs of the staff, reading room, or other researchers.
+- Researchers will not take photographs of the staff, reading room, or other researchers.

-- Not publish images in print, post them on the Internet, nor exhibit them without obtaining permission from Archives & Special Collections.
+- Researchers will not publish images in print, post them on the Internet, nor exhibit them without obtaining permission from ASC.

-- Not donate, sell, or provide the photographs to another repository.
+- Researchers will not donate, sell, or provide reproductions to another repository.

-- Obtain permission to publish from copyright owners.
+- It is the responsibility of researchers to obtain permission to publish from copyright owners.